nicholaswilde/recipes/docs/ingredients/frosting/danette's-kosher-marshmallow-creme-fondant.md

 Get a large bowl and place some of your 2 lb bag confectioners' sugar in it (about 2 cups).
 Take a large spoon and lather that thing up with vegetable shortening.
 It will make your life a whole lot easier getting all the fluff out of the jar.
-Place all the fluff (Jet-Puff Marshmall Creme) on top of the confectioners' sugar in the bowl.
+Place all the fluff (Jet-Puff Marshmallow Creme) on top of the confectioners' sugar in the bowl.

 ### Step 2